-In 2019 about 25% of Tasmanian Aboriginal adults reported high or very high levels of psychological distress.
-This compares to 14% of Tasmanian adults overall.
+In 2022 approximately 40% of Aboriginal Tasmanians reported high or very high levels of psychological distress.
+This compares to 19% of Tasmanian adults overall43.

-In Australia generally, the rate of Indigenous Australians reporting high or very high levels of psychological distress was 2.3 times the rate for non-Indigenous Australians, based on age-standardised rates.
+In Australia generally, the rate of Indigenous Australians reporting high or very high levels of psychological distress was 2.3 times the rate for non-Indigenous Australians, based on agestandardised rates109.

-\Data are for New South Wales, Queensland, Western Australia, South and Australia and the Northern Territory combined.
+^{}Data are for New South Wales, Queensland, Western Australia, South and Australia and the Northern Territory combined.

-Age-standardised rates of Indigenous deaths by suicide have increased nationally from 20.2 per 100,000 persons in 2009-13 to 23.7 per 100,000 persons in 2014-18, almost double that of non-Indigenous Australians (12.3 per 100,000 persons in 2014-18).
-Suicide rates were highest in Indigenous youth at 47.1 per 100,000 for the 25- to 34-year age group and 40.5 per 100,000 for the 15-to 24-year age group.
+Age-standardised rates of Indigenous deaths by suicide have increased nationally over the past ten years from 18.9 per 100,000 people in 2012, to 27.1 per 100,000 people in 2021, while for non-Indigenous Australians there has been a slight increase from 11.4 to 11.8 per 100,000 people in the respective time period.

+Suicide rates were significantly highest for the 25-44 year age group at 47.6 per 100,000 (compared to 16.2 per 100,000 for the same non-indigenous age group), followed by 45-64-year age group at

 Indigenous deaths by suicide have increased significantly in recent years.
-They are almost double the rate of non-Indigenous Australians.
+They are more than double the rate of non-Indigenous Australians.
 Suicide rates are highest in the younger age groups.